FernandaMatt/FernandaMatt/README.md

 I initially graduated in Geology and during my master's research, I faced problems with data scarcity due to the pandemic.
 To solve this issue, I decided to learn programming and fell in love with it.
 Since then, I have been pursuing a career in software engineering, hoping to make a difference by creating innovative solutions.

 ### Education 🎓📖
-* Currently pursuing a degree in software engineering at École 42, 42 Rio.
+* Currently studying software engineering at École 42, 42 Rio.

 * Computer Systems Undergraduate student at UFF (Fluminense Federal University).